Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 Strategically, this shows where agentic commerce is heading: beyond platform boundaries, with Amazon positioning itself as an intermediary between consumers and independent merchants.

-Another practical feature in the Rufus flow is price alerts.
+Another practical feature in the Alexa flow is price alerts.

-The workflow is straightforward: users can tell Rufus in chat to create a price alert for a product.
+The workflow is straightforward: users can ask in the Alexa chat to create a price alert for a product.

 Once active, Amazon notifies users when prices or discounts change.

-To understand Rufus, UI observations are not enough.
-At its core, Rufus behaves like a typical AI agent system: language model behavior, system instructions, contextual memory, and retrieval tools work together.
+To understand Alexa for Shopping, UI observations are not enough.
+At its core, it behaves like a typical AI agent system: language model behavior, system instructions, contextual memory, and retrieval tools work together.

 Four data layers interact: